mvolkmann/gulp-traceur-demo/README.md

 To run this:

-1. npm install
+1. npm install -g gulp (if not already done)
-2. npm install gulp
+2. npm install (to install dependencies in package.json)
-3. gulp
+3. gulp (to attempt to generate sourcemap files)